erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **AMZN**

+Another hyperscaler.
+Investing in Anthropic.
+Has Zoox in the autonomous taxi space.
+The godfather of e-commerce.
+Bezo's baby.
+C'mon it's Amazon!
+Yet another cloud computing competitor in AWS.
+Lots to like.
 I added 3 shares in April at $171.
 In July, I sold 3 shares that I bought in my taxable brokerage at $228.
 Essentially my share count remained the same, but my cost basis was reduced by approximately $150 with this maneuver.

 Sold: 3 Shares